FAIRmat-NFDI/data-modeling/synthesis_and_sample/README.md

 Summary:

-What should be described in the Component Section:
+What should be described in the SUBSTANCE Section:

 - simple substance (element or chemical compound)

-What should be described in Material Section:
+What should be described in MATERIAL Section:

 - mixture (or single phase mixture, solution, suspension, alloy or colloid)
 - multi phase sample (multi domain or composite)